Brisbane

 Born in Gouda (Netherlands).
 Sophie has an MA in Medieval Studies (York) and a PhD in Art History (Leicester), as well as an MA and PhD in English Literature (Leiden).
 Sophie has taught at the universities of St Andrews, Leicester and Manchester, Sotheby’s Institute of Art, National Trust, V&A, U3A, WEA and other organisations, and organised many study days, tours and visits.
 She is also a regular lecturer for Cambridge University and travel companies, and Vice President of the Church Monuments Society, and has numerous publications to her name.

-Presented by: Anna Moszynska
+Presented by: Harry Venning

 Wednesday 17 September 7:30pm at Royal QLD Art Society 3/162 Petrie Terrace, Brisbane